qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 4. Make corrections
 ...................

-A new pull request (PR) will be automatically added to the `Pull requests list <https://github.com/qgis/QGIS-Documentation/pulls>`_.
+A new pull request will automatically be added to the `Pull requests list <https://github.com/qgis/QGIS-Documentation/pulls>`_.
-Other editors and administrators will review your PR and they may make suggestions or ask for corrections.
+Other editors and administrators will review your pull request and they may make suggestions or ask for corrections.

-A PR will also trigger a `Travis CI build <https://travis-ci.org/qgis/QGIS-Documentation>`_ which automatically checks your contribution for build errors.
+A pull request will also trigger a `Travis CI build <https://travis-ci.org/qgis/QGIS-Documentation>`_ which automatically checks your contribution for build errors.
 If Travis CI finds an error, a red cross will appear next to your commit.
 Click on the red cross or on ``Details`` in the summary section at the bottom